Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Dennis Schroder included, will play at 3:00 PM on Sunday versus the Memphis Grizzlies in the 2023 NBA Playoffs.
+Dennis Schroder be on the court for the Los Angeles Lakers at 7:30 PM on Wednesday against the Memphis Grizzlies in the 2023 NBA Playoffs.

-If you'd like to place a bet on Schroder's props, we dive into his available ones, providing some stats and trends, below.
+Now let's break down Schroder's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Dennis Schroder Prop Bets vs. the Grizzlies